WP Site Display Issue

 Yes, but to what end?
 Are we going to offer custom dev services in cases where a user's plugin/theme has been obsolesced?

-#8 Updated by Matt Gold almost 4 years ago
+#8 Updated by Matt Gold over 6 years ago

 I would say that we can help troubleshoot, as in this case -- helping the site admin determine what changes in the theme caused the new problem/behavior, and suggesting a workaround/fix -- which could possibly involve advice that the theme/plugin should be abandoned.
 In this case, I would hope that if there is an easy fix, like two lines of custom CSS or a theme setting that could easily be changed to address the display issue, we could advise.